 Why are the Foundation and its partners so committed to environmental education?

-- According to the Maryland Partnership for Children in Nature, environmental education can address critical behavioral and health issues (including childhood obesity, attention deficit disorder, and depression) associated with “nature deficit disorder”; these issues represent a real threat to children since (per a 2010 study by the Kaiser Foundation), children spend an average of 7 1/2 hours/day in front of a television or computer, and less than 4 minutes/day in unstructured outdoor play;
+- According to the Maryland Partnership for Children in Nature, environmental education can address critical behavioral and health issues (including childhood obesity, attention deficit disorder, and depression) associated with “nature deficit disorder”; these issues represent a real threat to children since (per a 2010 study by the Kellogg Foundation), children spend an average of 7 1/2 hours/day in front of a television or computer, and less than 4 minutes/day in unstructured outdoor play;

 - According to the National Environmental Education Foundation, supporter of the national No Child Left Inside initiative, the outdoors are also important for children’s overall well-being (e.g. cognitive development and cooperative play) and help serve as a buffer against stress;

 - According to a 2009 report prepared for the state, Maryland has a STEM (science, technology, engineering, and math) deficit: the state “suffers from a shortage of highly qualified STEM workforce … with approximately 6000 STEM openings a year… and only 4000 STEM graduates”; plus the state is only producing 23% of the STEM teachers it requires;

 - Children need to get excited about learning and staying in school, since according to the National Governors Association, as many as 30 percent of students leave school without a diploma.